qmk/qmk_firmware/keyboards/crowboard/readme.md

 * Hardware Supported: *Raspberry Pi Pico*
 * Hardware Availability: *keyboarddweebs.net*

+## Bootloader

+Enter the bootloader in 3 ways:

+* **Physical reset button**: Hold the button down on the raspberry pi pico while plugging it in.
+There is no reset button on the pcb.
+* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

 Make example for this keyboard (after setting up your build environment):

     make crowboard:default